wware/gimbal-delta/cmodel/README.md

 To solve the forward kinematics problem, we need to specify (Da, Db, Dc) and then find the vector X representing the intersection of three spheres.
 This is a solved problem, discussed [here](https://stackoverflow.com/questions/1406375) and [here](https://gis.stackexchange.com/questions/66).
 Given the function defined in the last Stack Overflow answer, we can write

     x, y, z = trilaterate(A, B, C, La + Da, Lb + Db, Lc + Dc)
+    # or, with more uniform vector notation
+    X = trilaterate(A, B, C, L + D)

 where the definition of `trilaterate` is given in `hack.py` in this directory.
 Gee, that was easier than I expected.
 OK, on to formulating the least-squares method.

 ## Dealing with unknowns and their consequent errors

 Recognize that the values we have for A, B, C, La, Lb, Lc are approximations (known but not quite correct) of the real values (correct but unknown).
-So we have *our* answer and *the right* answer. `F` is the function whose input is the controls and parameters, and whose output is the tooltip position.

-    X~ = F(Da, Db, Dc, A~, B~, C~, La~, Lb~, Lc~)     # estimated parameters, known but approximate X = F(Da, Db, Dc, A, B, C, La, Lb, Lc)            # real paramaters, unknown but correct
+    X~ = trilaterate(A~, B~, C~, L~ + D)       # estimated parameters, known but approximate X = trilaterate(A, B, C, L + D)            # real paramaters, unknown but correct

+Our goal is to update the estimated parameters so that for any given D value, our estimate of the tooltip position `X~` matches the real `X` vector.

 So set up a square error figure, summed over several datapoints.
 Each datapoint starts with the control point `D` (that is, Da, Db, Dc) and is mapped by `F` (along with parameters) to the `X` (or `X~`) vector.